Contact Us

 Introduction

 A major challenge in virtual production environment is the color matching of led volumes and cameras.
 This part is crucial for a believable result for the viewer.
-There is a new auto color calibration introduced in Pixera 2.0 which is covered in this article.
+There is a new auto color calibration introduced in PIXERA 2.0 which is covered in this article.

 Technical Setup